Rocky poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs systematic plot point analysis that identifies crucial turning points.
 By mapping Rocky against these established plot points, we can identify how John G. Avildsen utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Rocky within the drama genre.

 John G. Avildsen's Structural Approach